 HP-1: HCOT series points will be awarded as follows: Note: it is encouraged that a driver compete in all Tour events to support the tracks which are willing to host our events, as a result a bonus point system is in place to encourage drivers to make all events.
 SEE BELOW.

-HP-2: The Series will comprise of a nine race schedule with the drivers 1 lowest point scoring event dropped (the 10pt event bonus does not get dropped – see below).
+HP-2: The Series will comprise of an eight (8) race schedule with the drivers 2 lowest points scoring events dropped.

 HP-4: The top qualifier at the event will receive 1 point bonus for that event.